OAMK-Student-Tasks-ArunJ0/OAMK-Group-Projects/README.md

 OAMK End project, Godot 2D Top Down Rpg game.

-Made using gdscript code language  similar to

-python in syntax.
+Made using gdscript code language that is similar to python in syntax.

 https://github.com/OAMK-Student-Tasks-ArunJ0/OAMK_Godot_Project_ALL